davepinch/pinchy.cc/collections/_countries/switzerland/switzerland/wikipedia/Switzerland.md

   - Switzerland
   - Wikipedia
 ---
-**Switzerland**, officially the Swiss Confederation, is a landlocked country located at the confluence of Western, Central and Southern Europe.
-The country is a federal republic composed of 26 cantons, with federal authorities based in Bern.
+**Switzerland**, officially the **Swiss Confederation**, is a landlocked country located at the confluence of Western, Central and Southern Europe.
+It is bordered by Italy to the south, France to the west, Germany to the north and Austria and Liechtenstein to the east.